-Finance-based mathematics course including annunities, yield rates, sinking funds, bonds, risk analysis, and regression analysis.
+This is a finance-based mathematics course including annunities, yield rates, sinking funds, bonds, risk analysis, and regression analysis.
 Prerequisites: MA210, MA240.
 (Spring/as needed.)

-MA370 Introduction to Advanced Mathematics
+MA370 Introduction to Advanced Mathematics 3 credits

-Develops the concept of proof writing in the context of mathematical tools needed in advanced courses.
-Covers such mathematical topics as number theory, algebra, and introductory analysis.
+This course develops the concept of proof writing in the context of mathematical tools needed in advanced courses.
+It covers such mathematical topics as number theory, algebra, and introductory analysis.
 Particular attention is given to functions, induction, and mathematical systems.
-(Writing Intensive.)
-Prerequisite: MA210 (may be taken concurrently)..
+(Writing Intensive) Prerequisite: MA210 (may be taken concurrently).
 (Fall/Odd Years)